num0005/h2codez_docs/docs/H2CodezLauncher/H2Config.md

 Value needs to be multiples of 512 in order to not be blacklisted.
 {: .warning}

-Changes the layout of the tag data.
+Changes the layout of the data.
 Really more of a proof of concept than anything else.
 Value starts from 0 and goes up in multiples of 512 if you want to avoid issues.